omni-us/jsonargparse/README.rst

 Environment variables
 =====================

-The yamlargparse parsers by default also get values from environment variables.
-The parser checks existing environment variables whose name is of the form :code:`[PROG_][LEV__]*OPT`, that is all in upper case, first the name of the program followed by underscore and then the argument name replacing dots with two underscores.
+The yamlargparse parsers can also get values from environment variables.
+The parser checks existing environment variables whose name is of the form :code:`[PREFIX_][LEV__]*OPT`, that is all in upper case, first a prefix (set by :code:`env_prefix`, or if unset the :code:`prog` without extension) followed by underscore and then the argument name replacing dots with two underscores.
 Using the parser from the :ref:`nested-namespaces` section above, in your shell you would set the environment variables as:

 .. code-block:: bash